-Configure cross-origin resource sharing in Azure API for FHIR
+Configure cross-origin resource sharing in FHIR service

 CORS is often used in a single-page app that must call a RESTful API to a different domain.

 To configure a CORS setting in the FHIR service, specify the following settings:

 Origins (Access-Control-Allow-Origin).
 A list of domains allowed to make cross-origin requests to the FHIR service.
 Each domain (origin) must be entered in a separate line.
 You can enter an asterisk (*) to allow calls from any domain, but we don't recommend it because it's a security risk.

 Headers (Access-Control-Allow-Headers).
 A list of headers that the origin request will contain.
 To allow all headers, enter an asterisk (*).

 Methods (Access-Control-Allow-Methods).
 The allowed methods (PUT, GET, POST, and so on) in an API call.
 Choose Select all for all methods.

 Max age (Access-Control-Max-Age).
 The value in seconds to cache preflight request results for Access-Control-Allow-Headers and Access-Control-Allow-Methods.

 Allow credentials (Access-Control-Allow-Credentials).
 CORS requests normally don’t include cookies to prevent cross-site request forgery (CSRF) attacks.
 If you select this setting, the request can be made to include credentials, such as cookies.
 You can't configure this setting if you already set Origins with an asterisk (*).